The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

 Hotchpot clauses in Wills can be useful in equalising benefits between beneficiaries.

 The hotchpot rule is also applied in cases of partial intestacy where the deceased died before 1 January 1996, see Partial intestacy below.

-The testator should be advised in respect of a clause in three particular instances:
+The testator should be advised about the possible use of a hotchpot clause in three particular instances:

 where beneficiaries of a trust may receive benefits under a power of appointment

 where advances have been made (or there is an expectation that they may be made) to beneficiaries in the testator's lifetime

 In respect of the first scenario above, a hotchpot clause could be inserted in the Will to ensure that any member of a class who is the recipient of an appointment credits that shared before they are able to share in any unappointed part of the fund.

 In circumstances where the testator has made or expects to make advances in their lifetime to certain beneficiaries, they may wish that those beneficiaries bring those advances into account before they receive their legacy or share of the residuary estate.
 Of course, this result may not be what the testator wishes and they may want to make it clear in their Will that the provisions that they have made in their lifetime are in addition to, rather than supplemental to, the gifts in